chino/lua-ffi-enet/README.md

 Simple chat interface using the bindings:

-	# bind to port 2300 and wait
+	# host an enet session on port 2300 and wait for clients
 	./test.lua localhost 2300

 	# in another console
+	# using source port 2301 connect to the host on 2300
-	./test.lua localhost 2301 localhost 2300 # bind to 2301 and connect to 2300
+	./test.lua localhost 2301 localhost 2300